3M Combat Arms Earplugs Lawsuits

 The Moldex Whistleblower Lawsuit

-What is the Moldex Whistleblower Lawsuit?
-In 2016, Moldex-Metric Inc., which makes respiratory and hearing protection products, filed a lawsuit against 3M and Aearo.
+In 2016, Moldex-Metric Inc., which makes respiratory and hearing protection products, filed a lawsuit against 3M and Aearo Technologies.
 The suit claimed the company knowingly sold defective earplugs to the military, committing fraud against the government.

 The lawsuit asserted that the “protracted fraud perpetrated on the military by 3M, whose dual-ended Combat Arms earplugs — which were standard issue in certain branches of the military during foreign conflicts between 2003 and 2015 — have likely caused thousands of soldiers to suffer significant hearing loss and tinnitus in addition to exposing millions to the risk caused by 3M’s defective earplugs.”